 Overcome negativity that silences you.
 Become comfortable with writing & sharing painful facts and emotional truths

 Find your voice as a writer

 Become comfortable with writing & sharing painful facts and emotional truths

 Master the memoir writing craft with personalized weekly lessons—no matter where you are in your writing journey

-Stop second guessing yourself and develop an rock solid belief in your writing
+Stop second-guessing yourself and develop a rock-solid belief in your own writing.

 Develop a permanent productive writing habit– even if you struggle with procrastination or lack of time.

 Open to Writers of All Levels.